TheLittleMister/aquarium/README.md

 5. Set project DEBUG mode:

    - Open up /aquarium/aquarium/settings.py:

      - Change Line 21 with: `DEBUG = True`

+   - Open up /aquarium/users/utils.py:
+     - If you are using other backend port change line 5 with: `mysite = "http://127.0.0.1:<your backend port>" if settings.DEBUG else "https://aquariumschool.co"`

 6. Install front-end dependencies and start react project: